 - 1. To help students develop the ability to read, think, and write clearly and critically. - 2.
 To help students understand and appreciate good writing and literature. - 3.
 To help students become aware of the truth, beauty, and wisdom of our culture to the extent that they are able to make value judgments about the society in which they live. - 4.
-To prepare students for teaching English and for other career roles in society. - 5.
-To provide the necessary courses for all students to fulfill state and university requirements. - 6.
+To prepare students for teaching English and

+- 5. To provide the necessary courses for all students to fulfill state and university requirements. - 6.
 To encourage students to engage in creative and scholarly writing.